When you take a close look at the ingredients on pet supplement labels, it can be confusing to say the least.

 Luckily, at YuMOVE, we have an expert on hand to explain.
 Ann Haigh, our Research and Development Lead, is a qualified vet who knows our supplements inside out and can detect the best ingredients at 20 paces.

 “I came to work for YuMOVE because I’m a bit of a detective,” explains Ann.
 “I’m interested in the science behind the products and have a real passion for creating supplements that make a measurable difference to dogs.”

 The right source of Green Lipped Mussel

-If you and your dog are fans of YuMOVE, you’ll know all about Green Lipped Mussels.
+If you and your dog are fans of YuMOVE Joint Care, you’ll know all about Green Lipped Mussels.
 They’re the magical active ingredients that contain high concentrations of Omega oils and other fatty acids, helping to soothe your dog’s stiff joints and keep them mobile as they run, jump and play.